the-mac/AndroidJniHelpers/README.md

     JUNIT_ASSERT_EQUALS_STRING("To be or not to be, That is the question", decryptedString.get());

 ```
 **This API allows you to encrypt your inline strings hiding important details of your app.
-The decrypt function is a hidden (Native C++) implementation, and can pretty much be any decryption algorithm you choose**
+The decrypt function is a hidden (Native C++) implementation, and can pretty much be any (Java, C, C++) decryption algorithm you choose**

 ## Secure Network Calls
 **Java Secure Network Calls**